Gelarehh/Comparing-analytical-and-actual-throughput-of-IEEE-802.11-DCF-mode/README.md

 The throughput of the system is defined as the number of bytes delivered over a communication channelper per time unit.
 Varying the number of nodes from 2 to 10, with steps of 2, (n=2,4,6,8,10), the throughput of the network can be calculated in two ways: analytical and actual.

-After calculating the throughputs in both ways, a graphical comparison is presented.
+After calculating the throughputs from both points of view, a graphical comparison is presented, too.

 The system parameters are as follows: